-Health Sciences Program Competitive Selection Requirements
+Health Sciences Selection Requirements

-Medical Laboratory Technology, Degree
+Medical Laboratory Technology Degree

-- 1. The competitive selection deadline is February 1. - 2.
+- I. The application deadline is May I. - 2.
 The class cohort begins Summer Semester at the Murphy Campus. - 3.
-Refer to the program information in the Academic Programs section of the Catalog for specific course requirements. - 4.
-Courses required for the competitive selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 3.0 must be earned in the required courses. - 5.
-The competitive selection score is based 100% on the letter grades earned in the required courses.
-The maximum score is 100. - 6.
-When a tie occurs, the GPA for Biology 2113/2113L and Biology 2114/2114L will be calculated.
-The student with the highest GPA for these courses will be selected. - 7.
+Applicants must attend a mandatory Healthcare Information Session. - 4.
+Please refer to the Program Completion Checklist for your intended program on our website or contact the Student Advising Center for more information. - 5.
+Courses required for the selection process must be completed with a minimum grade of C. In addition to earning a minimum grade of C, an overall GPA of 2.5 must be earned in the required courses. - 6.
+The selection score is based 100% on the letter grades earned in the required courses with a maximum score of 100.
+Eligible bonus points are in addition to the 100 points available for the letter grades earned in the required courses. - 7.
+An applicant may earn a maximum of three (3) bonus points.
+Submit an employer letter on company letterhead designating the type of facility, including the dates of employment, job title, and a brief description of duties for consideration. - One (1) point for six months of healthcare clinical work experience.
+Clinical work experience is defined as performing the duties as a Phlebotomist, Medical Laboratory Assistant, or Specimen Processor in a hospital, clinic, or physician's office; or - Two (2) points for six (6) to twelve (12) months of work in the healthcare field as a Phlebotomist, Medical Laboratory Assistant, or Specimen Processor in the clinical laboratory; or - Three (3) points for more than one equivalent of full-time experience as a Phlebotomist, Medical Laboratory Assistant, or Specimen Processor. - 8.
+If a tie occurs, the GPA for Biology 2113/2113L and Biology 2114/2114L will be calculated.
+The student with the highest GPA for these courses will be selected. - 9.
 A selected student who declines admission will not automatically be admitted to another class cohort.
-The student must reapply through the competitive selection process. - 8.
-Any student who is admitted to a competitive selection Health Sciences program, who does not complete the program with their cohort, must submit a written petition to the Dean of Health Sciences for approval to be readmitted or to enter the selection process a second time.
+The student must reapply. - 10.
+Any student who is selected and who does not complete the program with their class cohort must submit a written petition to the Dean of Health Sciences for approval to be readmitted or to enter the selection process a second time.